Giovanni Vinci

 Fabian Aichner (born 21 July 1990) is an Italian professional wrestler.
-He is best known for his tenure in WWE, where he performed under the ring name Giovanni Vinci.
+He is signed to Total Nonstop Action Wrestling (TNA), where he performs under his real name.
+He is best known for his tenure in WWE from 2017 to 2025, where he performed under his real name and then, under the ring name Giovanni Vinci.

 Aichner signed with WWE in 2017 and joined the stable Imperium, becoming a two-time NXT Tag Team Champion with Imperium teammate Ludwig Kaiser.
-He previously worked on the independent circuit, becoming a one-time Evolve Champion and one-time NEW World Heavyweight Champion.
+He previously worked on the independent circuit, becoming a one-time Evolve Champion.
+After exiting the stable in April 2022, Aichner was repackaged as a wealthy, vain Italian model named Giovanni Vinci.
+In September, he rejoined Imperium at the 2022 Clash at the Castle, and would team up with Kaiser.
+In April 2024, Kaiser attacked Vinci, effectively kicking him out of the group.
+After this, Vinci returned to singles competition, where he would wrestle briefly before his release in February 2025.

 Early life

 Fabian Aichner was born on 21 July 1990 in Pfalzen, Italy.

 Professional wrestling career

 Early career (2011–2017)

-On 9 December 2011, Aichner made his debut under the ring name Adrian Severe at a New European Championship Wrestling (NEW) event.
+On 9 December 2011, Aichner made his professional wrestling debut under the ring name "Adrian Severe" at a New European Championship Wrestling (NEW) event.
 He competed in the final of the NEW World Heavyweight Championship tournament in March 2012, but did not win.
 On 2 February 2013, he won the NEW World Heavyweight Championship by defeating Vicious Impact Power, but lost it back to Power on 2 November.
 In 2014, he won the King of the North tournament.
 At the end of the year, Cagematch ranked him at No. 5 for the Euro-Match des Jahres Cagematch Year End Awards.
 After his return to the independent circuit following his participation in WWE's Cruiserweight Classic in 2016, he won the NEW World Tag Team Championship tournament with Mexx.
 In 2017, he competed for the German Wrestling Federation (GWF) and Belgium's Flemish Wrestling Force (FWF).